Sirolimus-Eluting vs. Paclitaxel-Eluting Stents for Coronary Revascularization-Late - SIRTAX-LATE

 Presented by Dr. Lorenz Raber at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2009), San Francisco, CA, September 23, 2009.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Anticoagulation Management and ACS, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Chronic Angina

 Keywords: Acute Coronary Syndrome, Angina, Stable, Aspirin, Coronary Artery Disease, Drug-Eluting Stents, Heparin, Myocardial Infarction, Myocardial Revascularization, Paclitaxel, Sirolimus, Stents, Thrombosis, ESC Congress